-For lack of an alternative, thousands of teachers have been forced to use financial literacy curriculums that are compromised because they were shaped by marketers more than educators.
+For lack of an alternative, thousands of teachers have been forced to use financial literacy curriculums that are compromised because they were shaped by interests of marketers more than educators.

 FoolProof for High Schools is changing that equation: We provide a free—and agenda-free—financial literacy curriculum to all middle and high school teachers.